A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Abstract

 \section{Abstract}

-{ Valvular heart disease is prevalent and a major contributor to heart failure.
+\sectionstylee{Purpose} Valvular heart disease is prevalent and a major contributor to heart failure.
 Valve leaflet strain is a promising metric for evaluating the mechanics underlying the initiation and progression of valvular pathology.
-However, robust and generalizable methods for noninvasively quantifying valvular strain from clinically acquired patient images remain limited.
-In this work, we present a novel feature-tracking framework for quantifying leaflet strain in atrioventricular valves using 3D echocardiographic images of pediatric and adult patients.
-Our method demonstrated superior accuracy in the assessment of anatomical deformation and strain of heart valves compared to other point-based approaches, as verified against a finite element benchmark.
-Further, our approach can robustly track inter-phase deformation of valves across highly variable morphologies without parameter tuning.
-Our analysis revealed that a median and interquartile range of the 1$^\text{st}$ principal strain greater than 0.5 is associated with leaflet billow (prolapse).
-Further investigation of the biomechanical signatures of heart valve disease has the potential to enhance prognostic assessment and longitudinal evaluation of valvular disease. }
+However, generalizable methods for noninvasively quantifying valvular strain from clinically acquired patient images remain limited.
+This study aims to develop a robust feature-tracking framework that enables accurate shape matching across variable valve morphologies and quantification of in vivo atrioventricular leaflet strain from three-dimensional echocardiographic (3DE) images in pediatric and adult patients. \\ \sectionstylee{Methods} We developed a geometric feature-tracking framework to quantify in vivo leaflet strain from 3DE images and to assess anatomical deformation across the cardiac cycle.
+The method integrates a cohort-derived geometric reference atlas to establish geometric correspondence and introduces a novel distance-weighted coherent point drift algorithm within a Gaussian mixture model framework for non-rigid registration.
+We evaluated performance against a finite element benchmark model and compared the approach with conventional point-based tracking methods.
+The framework was applied to pediatric and adult patient datasets (N = 31) to assess robustness across variable valve morphologies. \\ \sectionstylee{Results} The proposed method demonstrated greater accuracy in quantifying anatomical alignment and leaflet strain than conventional point-based approaches.
+Validation against the finite element benchmark confirmed improved strain estimation.
+The framework achieved reliable inter-phase tracking of valve deformation across diverse morphologies in pediatric and adult patients.
+Analysis identified a consistent distribution pattern of the $1^{\text{st}}$ principal strain associated with leaflet billow (prolapse). \\ \sectionstylee{Conclusion} This feature-tracking framework provides a generalizable method for noninvasive quantification of atrioventricular valve leaflet strain from clinical 3DE images.
+Characterization of biomechanical strain patterns may improve prognostic assessment and support longitudinal evaluation of valvular heart disease.
+Further investigation of the biomechanical signatures of heart valve disease has the potential to enhance prognostic assessment and longitudinal evaluation of valvular heart disease.